A Record Number Of Women Will Serve In Congress (With Potentially More To Come)

 Many first-time candidates this year were inspired to run for office, at least in part, by the 2016 presidential election — both the fact that the first female major-party nominee ever lost, and that Donald Trump, who is very unpopular among women (particularly Democratic women), won.

 And the women elected this year are overwhelmingly Democratic.
-Thus far, 82 of the 94 women elected to the House this year, as well as nine of the 12 elected to the Senate, are Democrats.
+Thus far, 83 of the 95 women elected to the House this year, as well as 10 of the 13 elected to the Senate, are Democrats.
 (One still-undecided Senate seat, in Arizona, will go to a woman no matter what, as both major-party candidates are women.
-That brings the total of women assured to be elected to the Senate this year to 13.)
+That brings the total of women assured to be elected to the Senate this year to 14.)

 In fact, the number of Republican women in Congress, at latest count, will decline in the next session.